EconMaett/rpkgs/README.md

 Sometimes you want to depend only on the underlying packages that many [tidyverse](https://www.tidyverse.org/) packages use under the hood:

-- [vroom](https://vroom.r-lib.org/): The fastest delimited reader for R.

 - [httr2](https://httr2.r-lib.org/): Provides a pipe-able API with an explicit request object that solves many problems felt by packages that wrap APIs.

 - [vctrs](https://vctrs.r-lib.org/): Provides a new `vctr`class that includes features meant to help during package development.

 - [tidyselect](https://tidyselect.r-lib.org/): The backend to several tidyverse verbs.

+- [rlang](https://rlang.r-lib.org/): A collection of frameworks and APIs for programming with R. [tidyverse](https://www.tidyverse.org/) packages treat `rlang` like an extension of R's base package and always include it as a dependency.

+- [vroom](https://vroom.r-lib.org/): The fastest delimited reader for R. This is the package that [readr](https://readr.tidyverse.org/) depends on.

+- [stringi](https://stringi.gagolewski.com/): Fast and portable character string processing in R. This is the package that [stringr](https://stringr.tidyverse.org/) depends on.

+- [glue](https://glue.tidyverse.org/): Interpreted string literals that are small, fast, and dependency free.
+Packages like [dplyr](https://dplyr.tidyverse.org/) and [stringr](https://stringr.tidyverse.org/) depend on it.